petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search/setting-up-a-text-embedding-provider.md

    **Model Timeout:** Set the time (in seconds) to wait for the model to be loaded before timing out.
 Hugging Face allows you to pin models in memory to avoid repeated time-consuming loading of models.

-Before saving the configuration, click the _Test Configuration_ button to ensure that Liferay can connect with the Hugging Face Inference API and that the settings it's using are in harmony.
+Before saving the configuration, click the _Test Configuration_ button to ensure that Liferay can connect with the Hugging Face Inference API and that the settings are correct.

 ## Using the Hugging Face Inference Endpoints

-The Hugging Face Inference Endpoints service is an enterprise-grade text embedding service from Hugging Face.
-When testing and developing your semantic search solution, you can use the [Inference API]().
+The [Hugging Face Inference Endpoints](https://huggingface.co/inference-endpoints) service is an enterprise-grade, paid text embedding service from Hugging Face.
+When testing and developing your semantic search solution, you can use the [Inference API](#using-the-hugging-face-inference-api).

 Most of the setup is completed in Hugging Face.
-Access Token, Host Address, and Embedding Vector Dimensions

 1. Go to your Hugging Face account settings and copy your access token.